flekschas/piling.js/DOCS.md

   piling.set('lassoFillColor', 'rgb(255, 0, 0)');
   piling.set('lassoFillOpacity', 0.66);
   ```

+- If `pileBackgroundColor` is not defined, it will be set to the same color as the background depending on `darkMode`.

+  `pileBackgroundColorActive`, `pileBackgroundColorFocus`, and `pileBackgroundColorHover` will inherit from `pileBackgroundColor` if not defined.

+  `pileBackgroundOpacityFocus` and `pileBackgroundOpacityActive` will inherit from `pileBackgroundOpacityHover` if not defined.

 - `pileContextMenuItems` is an array of objects, which must have a `label` and `callback` property.
 Optionally, an object can also specify an `id`, which will be assigned to the corresponding button in the context menu, and `keepOpen: true` to not close the context menu after clicking on the corresponding button.
 The `callback` function is triggered whenever the user clicks on the corresponding button and it receives the pile definition, which contains the pile id, the ids of the items on the pile, and the pile's x and y coordinate.